Kinodynamic Motion Planning for Collaborative Object Transportation by Multiple Mobile Manipulators: Motion Planning

 \subsubsection{Dynamic Obstacle Avoidance}

-Dynamic obstacles in any environment can have different shape, speed and path.
+Dynamic obstacles in any environment can have different shapes, speeds, and paths.
 In a factory or warehouse-like environment, human and material handling machinery usually move in a linear motion.
-In this problem we estimate the position and velocity of the obstacle at the beginning of a prediction horizon $T_h$ and assume the velocity to remain same during $T_h$.
+In this problem, we estimate the position and velocity of the obstacle at the beginning of a prediction horizon $T_h$ and assume the velocity remains the same during $T_h$.
 Let $d=[1, n_{dyn}]$ denotes the index of the dynamic obstacles $\mathcal{O}_{dyn}$ within the sensing zone.
-The shape of a dynamic obstacle is approximated as a circle of radius $r_{dyn,d}, \forall d$.
-The position of dynamic obstacles is defined as $p^k_{dyn,d}, \forall k \in [1,N_h]$.
-The future positions $p^k_{dyn,d}=p_{dyn,d}+v_{dyn,d}k T_c$ are computed employing constant obstacle velocity $v_{dyn,d}$ in planning horizon $N_h$. $p_{dyn,d}$ and $v_{dyn,d}$ are estimated at the beginning of each horizon.
+The shape of a dynamic obstacle is approximated as a circle of radius $r_{dyn,d}, \forall d$.The motion planer takes the predicted future position of the dynamic obstacles.The position of dynamic obstacles is defined as $p^k_{dyn,d}, \forall k \in [1,N_h]$.

+The future positions $p^k_{dyn,d}=p_{dyn,d}+v_{dyn,d}k T_c$ are computed employing constant obstacle velocity $v_{dyn,d}$ in planning horizon $N_h$. $p_{dyn,d}$. $v_{dyn,d}$ are estimated at the beginning of each horizon.
+Any state estimation model for dynamic obstacles can be used without any change in the motion planner.
+The solution convergence and the solution time might be impacted by abruptly changing motion patterns of the dynamic obstacles.
+The dynamic obstacles cut the convex solution space, and the abrupt change creates more complexity for the solver, which may add to the solution time and sometimes lead to infeasibility.
+The possible way forward is to use a higher-order polynomial state estimation model, e.g., constant acceleration, linearly varying acceleration (constant jerk) model, or a constant velocity prediction model using a higher re-planning rate.

 The same circumscribing circles defined for static obstacle avoidance in Section \ref{soa} for the base of MMRs and the object are utilized here.
-For the manipulator's arm, a circle (red circle in Fig. \ref{sca:fig}) of radius $r_{arm,i}$ at the middle of the manipulator arm is shifted by half radius of the collision circle for the mobile base and is simplified as $p_{arm,i} = p_i + 0.5(1 + r_{base,i}/\ \overline{q}_{i2})(p_{ee,i} - p_i)$.
+For the manipulator's arm, a circle (red circle in Fig. \ref{sca:fig}) of radius $r_{arm,i}$ at the middle of the manipulator is shifted by half radius of the collision circle for the mobile base and is simplified as $p_{arm,i} = p_i + 0.5(1 + r_{base,i}/\ \overline{q}_{i2})(p_{ee,i} - p_i)$.
 The radius $r_{arm,i} = 0.5(\overline{q}_{i2} - r_{base,i})$ is defined to contain the manipulator arm for all instances.
 A circle approximating the arm's collision geometry can be conservative in some tightly spaced environments.
 In such scenarios, multiple circles should be defined.

-Distance constraints defined in Eqn. \eqref{eqn:doa} ensures the dynamic obstacles do not intersect with the object and MMRs, thus avoiding dynamic obstacles.
+The nonlinear constraints defined in Eqn. \eqref{eqn:doa} ensures dynamic obstacles avoidance.
 An additional safety margin $d_{safe,dyn}$ has been introduced to mitigate any uncertainty in the dynamic obstacle's trajectory.